Skip to content

 2. D’Angelo Electrical Contractor

-The D’Angelo Electrical website is divided into sections for the different types of customers they serve: residential, commercial, and industrial.
+The D’Angelo Electrical website is divided into sections for the different types of customers they serve, such as residential, commercial, and industrial.
 This makes it easy for visitors to find the content that’s relevant to them.

-• Clearly lists the company’s phone number at the top of every page
+• Clearly lists the company’s phone number and a “get a quote” button at the top of every page

 3. 4th Generation Electric

-The 4th Generation Electric website has contact information at the top of every page, along with their unique selling propositions (USPs)—they’re insured, veteran-owned, and provide free estimates.
+The 4th Generation Electric website has contact information at the top of every page, along with their unique selling propositions (USPs)—they’re insured, veteran-owned, and offer free estimates.

 • Lists all deals that are currently available to customers